tsaiweiwu/arch/README.md

 - GPU billing

+  for a100 partition, there are 4 gpus and 48 cpus per node, which maps to 12 cpus for 1 gpu.
-  for a100 partition, one gpu x one hour = 12 SU
+  Therefore, (1 gpu + <= 12 cpus) x 1 hour is equal to 12 SU.

+  for ica100 partition, there are 4 gpus and 64 cpus per node, which maps to 16 cpus for 1 gpu.
-  for ica100 partition, one gpu x one hour = 16 SU
+  (1 gpu + <= 16 cpus) x 1 hour is equal to 16 SU.

   Note gpu number is also tied to cpu number, i.e. 12 cpu for 1 gpu.
-  If one gpu and 13 cpus are allocated for one hour, it will billed for 2 gpu, which is 24SU
+  If one gpu and 13 cpus are allocated for one hour, it will be billed for 2 gpu, which is 24SU on a100 partition.